NevinXuHui/dotfiles/dot_oh-my-zsh/README.md

 #### Installing From A Forked Repository

-The install script also accepts these variables to allow the installation of a different repository:
+The install script also accepts these variables to allow installation of a different repository:

 - `REPO` (default: `ohmyzsh/ohmyzsh`): this takes the form of `owner/repository`.
 If you set this variable, the installer will look for a repository at `https://github.com/{owner}/{repository}`.